dermatologist/dhti/notes/steps.md

 1. Git clone this repository: `git clone https://github.com/dermatologist/dhti.git && cd dhti`
 2. Install the required packages: `npm install`

+## Create a work directory (Optional) It can be in any location
+3. Create a work directory: `mkdir dhti`

 ## Create a new docker-compose
-3. Create a new docker-compose file: `./bin/dev.js compose add -m ollama -m redis -m openmrs -m langserve -f docker-compose.yml`
+3. Create a new docker-compose file: `./bin/dev.js compose add -m ollama -m redis -m openmrs -m langserve -f dhti/docker-compose.yml`
 The docker-compose.yml is created with the following services:
     - Ollama (LLM model server)
     - Redis (Vectorstore)